+Update 7/228/20.
 Is glutamine safe if I have Celiac disease and am sensitive to gluten?
 I was recently asked this question and thought others might be wondering the same thing so let’s talk about it.

 What is Celiac Disease?

-Celiac (or Celiac disease) is a disorder where people have trouble digesting a protein called gluten which is often found in foods made from wheat, grain, rye and barley.
-People who have Celiac are often said to be gluten sensitive or gluten intolerant.
-When people eat foods that contain gluten, the protein triggers a response by the immune system which damages the small intestine.
-This in turn reduces the absorption of food.
+Celiac (or Celiac disease) is a disorder where people have trouble digesting a protein called gluten which is often found in foods made from wheat, grain, rye, and barley.
+People who have Celiac are often said to be gluten-sensitive or gluten intolerant.
+When people eat foods that contain gluten, the protein triggers a response by the immune system, which damages the small intestine.
+This, in turn, reduces the absorption of food.
 As you can guess, Celiac can be devastating.

 Because of these and other symptoms, many people opt to eat a gluten-free diet.

-What about Glutamine ?
+What Is Glutamine

-Glutamine is one of the amino acids that make up the gluten protein but glutamine is not the same thing as gluten.
+Glutamine is one of the amino acids that make up the gluten protein but both are not the same.
 One big difference is that we make glutamine.
-The human body does not make gluten.
-As such glutamine supplements are unlikely to produce the same symptoms as eating foods that contain gluten.
+As such, it's classified as a non-essential amino acid.

 Can Glutamine Help Celiac?

 Some people with Celiac disease have said that glutamine helps reduce some symptoms, while others say they are sensitive to the amino acid.
 According to Marjorie Geisner, RD, while in theory, glutamine may help some people, “when in doubt, leave it out.”

 Remember that glutamine is a non-essential amino acid.
 You and I make this stuff!
 Yes, under some circumstances, the amino acid may help bolster the immune systems of those engaged in hard-core exercise, most people do not work out enough to benefit from glutamine supplements.